RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 ```

 The same can be repeated for `Condition2`, except with the first stage to start being `"Test"`.

+There may be more scenarios related to when the stage should start and how to start it at that time.
+Hopefully every functionality that was described by now, particularly scheduled questions, dummy questions, and conditional next steps, will help you start your first stage at the appropriate time.

 ## <span id="Phrases"> Mandatory Phrases </span>